Pylons/pyramid/docs/designdefense.rst

-Zope's lack of documentation was also difficult to work around: it was hard to hire smart people to work on Zope applications, because there was no comprehensive documentation set to point them at which explained "it all" in one consumble place, and it was too large and self-inconsistent to document properly.
+Zope's lack of documentation was also difficult to work around: it was hard to hire smart people to work on Zope applications, because there was no comprehensive documentation set to point them at which explained "it all" in one consumable place, and it was too large and self-inconsistent to document properly.
 Before :mod:`repoze.bfg` went under development, its authors obviously looked around for other frameworks that fit the bill.
 But no non-Zope framework did.
 So we embarked on building :mod:`repoze.bfg`.